 Here's its entrance, with a moonstone and guardstones.

-Looking southwest from that entrance: in the distance is one of Polonnurawa's three pilimages, "image houses" enclosing giant statues of the Buddha.
+Looking southwest from that entrance: in the distance is one of Polonnaruwa's three pilimages, "image houses" enclosing giant statues of the Buddha.
 This one is called Thuparama.
 The massive walls are of plastered brick.

 Brick construction would have seemed vulgar to the Cola, who built this stone temple to Shiva.
-It's one of several that survive at Polonnurawa.
+It's one of several that survive at Polonnaruwa.
 The form is classic: a dome atop a 3-storied pyramid on a corniced base.
 Inside, a lingam.

-The Sinhalese rulers of Polonnurawa could do wonderful things with brick, however.
+The Sinhalese rulers of Polonnaruwa could do wonderful things with brick, however.
 Large things, too.
 Here, the Rankot Vihara, or "Golden Pinnacle Shrine."
 The dagoba form is enlarged here to fill a cube roughly 200 feet on a side.
 The square base under the ti, or pinnacle, is standard.